Battle of Tarbes

-The Battle of Tarbes was a rearguard action fought on 20 March 1814 between the French Army of the South, commanded by Marshal Nicolas Jean-de-Dieu Soult, and the Allied forces under Field Marshal Arthur Wellesley, Marques of Wellington, during the final phase of the Peninsular War.
+The Battle of Tarbes was a rearguard action fought on 20 March 1814 between the French Army of the South, commanded by Marshal Nicolas Jean-de-Dieu Soult, and the Allied forces under Field Marshal Arthur Wellesley, 1st Marquess of Wellington, during the final phase of the Peninsular War.

 Background

 From Saint-Sever Soult turned eastwards to Aire-sur-l'Adour, where he covered the roads to Bordeaux and Toulouse.
 Beresford, with 12,000 men, was now sent to Bordeaux, which opened its gates as promised to the Allies.
 Driven by Hill from Aire-sur-l'Adour on 2 March 1814, Soult retired by Vic-en-Bigorre, where there was a combat (19 March), and Tarbes, where there was a severe action (20 March), to Toulouse behind the Garonne.
-He endeavored also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.
+He endeavored also to rouse the French peasantry against the Allies, but in vain, for Arthur Wellesley, 1st Marquess of Wellington's justice and moderation afforded them no grievances.
 Wellington wished to pass the Garonne above Toulouse to attack the city from the south—its weakest side—and interpose between Soult and Suchet.
 But finding it impracticable to operate in that direction, he left Hill on the west side and crossed at Grenade below Toulouse (3 April).